Gazza7205/cloud-workshop-labs/lab-exercise8.md

 ssg    LoadBalancer   10.96.14.218   34.168.26.20         8443:32060/TCP,9443:30632/TCP   80s
 ```

-Next, try call the test service on the gateway using your external IP address.
+Next, try call the test service on the Gateway using your external IP address.
 For example:

 ```
 curl -k https://<your-external-ip>:8443/test5